Tadashi Hanaya: Biography

 In March 1940, Hanaya was promoted to major general and was given command of the IJA 29th Infantry Brigade.
 He subsequently served as commander of the infantry group of the IJA 29th Infantry Division in 1941, before being promoted to chief-of-staff of the IJA 1st Army in December 1941.
 He was promoted to lieutenant general in October 1943, and was assigned command of the IJA 55th Infantry Division in Burma.
 This division was heavily involved in combat against the British Army in the Battle of the Admin Box from 5 to 23 February 1943.
 His division was also ordered to invade the Akyab region of Burma from 11 January 1944; however, his offensive was destroyed by British reinforcements and air supremacy and retreated to avoid encirclement.
 In particular, 19 February 1944, the commander of the 112th regiment broke the radio communications and withdrew his remaining men without order.
 112th regiment was by that time down to roughly 400 men from original 3000, and was faced by British forces including "a hundred" of artillery pieces, according to survivor's testimony.
 Hanaya's men counterattacked along the lower Sittang River in May–June 1945, which allowed part of the IJA 25th Army to escape.

 In July 1945, Hanaya was appointed chief of staff of the IJA 39th Army, which was based in Bangkok.
 However, only 5 days later he was promoted to chief of staff of the IJA 18th Area Army.
-Hanaya had a reputation for brutalizing the officers under his command, and was universally hated, maintaining his position despite of numerous complaints only due direct support from Hideki Tojo.
+Hanaya had a reputation for brutalizing the officers under his command, and was universally hated, maintaining his position despite numerous complaints only due to direct support from Hideki Tojo.
 His methods featured extremely foul language, arbitrary beating (he was cited to say "I beat you because you are easy victim"), ordering ill soldiers out of hospital, and multiple forced suicides of subordinated officers.

-He was also one of the first to accept the announcement by Emperor Hirohito ending the war.
+He was also one of the first to accept the announcement by emperor Hirohito ending the war.

-In the immediate post-war era, Hanaya was active in ultra-rightist organizations (acting independently), and published his memoirs on the Manchurian Incident in 1955.
-Then ill, customary fundraising among former subordinates failed to attract even a single donations, and his funeral was shunned by community.
+In the immediate postwar era, Hanaya was active in ultra-rightist organizations (acting independently), and published his memoirs on the Manchurian Incident in 1955.
+Then ill, customary fundraising among former subordinates failed to attract even a single donation, and his funeral was shunned by the community.